polarityio/splunk/README.md

 | table index, sourcetype
 ```

-Note that this search uses the TERM directive to more efficiently search indexed terms.
+Note that by default this search uses the TERM directive to more efficiently search indexed terms.
 As a result, it will not find non-indexed entities.
+If you'd like to override this behavior you can modify the match query by modifying the "Index Discovery Search - Index Discovery Match Query" option.

 For each returned index/sourcetype, the integration will provide a link that will take you to the Splunk search app with a pre-populated search for the entity in question.
-The prepopulated search has the form:
+The pre-populated search has the form:

 ```
 index={{index}} sourcetype={{sourcetype}} TERM(8.8.8.8)
 ```

-Note that the `Earliest Time Bounds` option applies to both the metasearch being run to find the indexes of interest, as well as to the
+Note that the `Earliest Time Bounds` option applies to both the metasearch being run to find the indexes of interest, as well as to the pre-populated search link.

 ### Earliest Time Bounds